Dan Salmon Public Safety Building

-The new emergency transport vehicle is scheduled to arrive in the summer of 2014 along with our new fire truck.
-These will be housed in the Emergency service building that will be located next to the clinic.
-In addition, we have 6 Emergency Trauma Technicians led by our new Fire Chief, Donovan Hobson.
+The emergency transport vehicle and fire truck arrived the summer of 2014 and is housed in the Emergency Service Building that is located next to the clinic.
+In addition, we have 6 Emergency Trauma Technicians led by our new Fire Chief, Joel Jacko.

 The Igiugig Electric Company (IEC) is owned by the Igiugig Village Council.
 In 2011, IEC received a rural power systems upgrade, funded by the Denali Commission and through legislative funding.
 The Alaska Energy Authority installed three new diesel generators with automatic switch-gear and SCADA Supervisory Control and Data Acquisition (remote monitoring of facility overseen by the Alaska Energy Authority).

 In addition, the upgrade encompassed an improvement to the waste heat line, which serves the downtown building facilities.
 Additionally, the power distribution upgrade addressed issues related with the buried electric line that serves the community.
 The rural power systems upgrade is the first step toward eventually integrating renewable sources of energy, such as the upcoming hydrokinetic project.

 Igiugig Gift Shop